Pre-Existing Damage vs. Storm Damage: Fighting the

 Insurance companies routinely attribute storm damage to pre-existing conditions.
 Learn how to distinguish legitimate storm damage from wear and tear, build your evidence, and defeat the most common denial tactic in property insurance.

 “The damage to your roof is consistent with normal wear and tear, not the reported storm event.”
-If you've filed a roof claim, there's a good chance you've heard some version of this sentence.
+If you have filed a roof claim, there is a good chance you have heard some version of this sentence.
 The “pre-existing damage” or “wear and tear” denial is the single most common basis for denying or reducing property insurance claims — and it is wrong far more often than carriers would like you to believe.

 Every roof ages.
 Every roof shows some level of weathering.
 But an aging roof can absolutely sustain new storm damage — and the presence of pre-existing wear does not eliminate or reduce the carrier's obligation to pay for damage caused by a covered peril.
 The carrier must pay for the storm damage.
 Period.